 Here’s some of my favorite sneaky tricks:

 - Search your company intranet and the Internet for the name of your auditee and subject matter experts (SMEs) and learn all you can about their habits, personal preferences, and hobbies.
 For example, I always look for a LinkedIn page.
-And I love sites like www.pipl.com.
+And I love sites like www.truthfinder.com.
 If you find that a control owner or SME enjoys gambling, skydiving, or blind skiing, do you really think they don’t take risks at work too?
-Even if you don’t find anything that give you pause, you’ll have some good introductory subjects to set your client at ease.
+Even if you don’t find anything that give you pause, you’ll have some good introductory subjects to set your client at ease and develop some rapport.

 - Search your company intranet and shared drives for documentation and smoking guns.
 Don’t forget those interesting company blogs and wikis and all those Sharepoint sites.
 I once found a departmental website where a control owner stored all his quarterly user access reviews.
 Well, the ones he did once last year and last quarter when he heard an audit was coming.
 I went into the audit already knowing he was missing 3 quarterly reviews last year and 1 review this year.
 Heh heh.